 - Mashed banana, avocado, cooked apple or pear.

 - Pieces of fruit or vegetables small enough for your baby to pick up.

 - Mashed up family food when possible, its best to give your baby foods cooked by you and your baby will get used to eating what you eat.

 Once your baby is used to eating vegetables and fruit you could offer

 - Pureed or mashed up meat and fish

 - Mashed rice, noodles or pasta

 - Lentils or pulses

-- Full fat dairy products such as yoghurt, fromage frais or custard.
+- Full fat dairy products such as yoghurt or custard.
 Always choose low sugar varieties.